GoogleCloudPlatform/DataflowTemplates/v2/spanner-change-streams-to-sharded-file-sink/README_Spanner_Change_Streams_to_Sharded_File_Sink.md

-Spanner Change Streams to Sharded File Sink Template
+Spanner Change Streams to Sharded File Sink template
 ---
 Streaming pipeline.
 Ingests data from Spanner Change Streams, splits them into shards and intervals , and writes them to a file sink.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/spanner-change-streams-to-sharded-file-sink) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Spanner_Change_Streams_to_Sharded_File_Sink).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)